krishnakadiyala/NPAcourse/labs/Network_Automation_Fundamentals_with_Ansible/Ansible_Lab_10_Cli_Command_Module.md

 ## Lab 10 - Using the Core Command Module

-### Task 1 - Using the *_command module
+### Task 1 - Using the cli_command module

-In this task, you will use the _command module to issue show commands against network devices and save the command outputs to a file.
+In this task, you will use the cli_command module to issue show commands against network devices and save the command outputs to a file.

 ##### Step 1